 Finally on July 8th 2010, Lewes FC was officially transferred out of private ownership into a member-based Community Benefit Society called Lewes Community Football Club, consisting of benefactors and members of the former Management Committee.

-The six members of Rooks125 have formed the inaugural Executive Board, working as volunteers to install improved working practices and procedures during the season before planning to open up the wider membership of LCFC to all the club’s supporters in 2011/12.
+The six members of Rooks125 formed the inaugural Executive Board, working as volunteers to install improved working practices and procedures during the season before planning to open up the wider membership of LCFC to all the club’s supporters in 2011/12.
+All Board positions now are elected by the whole Ownership base.

 On October 25th 2010, Steve Ibbitson resigned his position as manager of Lewes FC, but was invited by the Board to become club Chairman, a position which the popular Yorkshireman accepted.